pyiron/development_ideas/dataclasses.md

 - creatable by import (must be in a file-based module)
   - allows us to create a data class instance by knowing the import path and values of the fields

+## Challenges
+The priliminary implementation of dataclasses in [pyiron_dataclasses](https://github.com/pyiron/pyiron_dataclasses) highlighted that it is important to test dataclasses for backwards compatibility.
+While the storage format might change more frequently, the dataclass format should remain more or less stable and it should be versioned to enable the import of previous calcualtion.
+While this is something which was originally promised for pyiron it was not achieved so far.

+## Existing Implementations
+* [pyiron_dataclasses](https://github.com/pyiron/pyiron_dataclasses) The `pyiron_dataclasses` module implements dataclasses to read `pyiron_atomistics` job objects, namely LAMMPS calculation, Sphinx calculation and VASP calculation from HDF5 files and represent them as dataclasses.
+In addition, the dataclasses from `pyiron_dataclasses` are used in `pyiron_base` to represent the executable object and server object attached to every job.
+* [pyiron/pyiron_atomistics#1571](https://github.com/pyiron/pyiron_atomistics/pull/1571) Includes additional dataclasses for `calc_minimize()` and `calc_md()`.
+* [pyiron_nodes](https://github.com/pyiron/pyiron_nodes/blob/main/pyiron_nodes/atomistic/calculator/data.py) Contains additional dataclasses to be used in combination with `pyiron_workflow`.